Regularized Integrals on Riemann Surfaces and Modular Forms: Regularized integrals on Riemann surfaces

-\begin{rem} The divisor $\Delta$ is not normal crossing, so $\Omega^\bullet(\Sigma^n, \log \Delta)$ is not the usual log-forms associated to normal crossing divisors.
+Here $\Omega^\bullet_U$ is the sheaf of holomorphic forms over $U$. \begin{rem} The divisor $\Delta$ is not normal crossing, so $\Omega^\bullet_{\Sigma^n}(\log \Delta)$ is not the usual log-forms associated to normal crossing divisors.
 We still use the notation $\log \Delta$ to illustrate its explicit meaning as above and hope it will not cause confusion. \end{rem}

 We also consider smooth forms.
 Let

 and

 Our first goal in this subsection is to define a regularized integral